As of July 6, 2020, there have been 47,873 confirmed cases of COVID-19 and 1,309 have died.

-In 2018, we continued to work with Likhaan, a local organization, to provide comprehensive sexual and reproductive health care in San Andres and Tondo.
+In 2018, MSF and Likhaan provided comprehensive sexual and reproductive health care in San Andres and Tondo.
 Our services are aimed at young women in particular, as they are among the most vulnerable and have significant health care needs.

 Our teams in Manila conducted 12,391 family planning sessions and screened 3,629 women for cervical cancer over the course of the year.